VineethReddy02/vineeth-web/content/post/scale-testing-in-k8s.md

 +++
 date = "2020-04-19T09:32:45-04:00"
 draft = false
-title = "Benchmarking your Controller & Operators at Scale" tags = ["kubernetes"]
+title = "Benchmarking your Controllers & Operators at Scale" tags = ["kubernetes"]
 +++

 <br/>

-## Benchmarking your Controllers & Operators at Scale

 The most common problem the controllers and operators developers face today is to benchmark their tools in large environments with 1000's workloads running it.
 As controllers & operators come with custom logic to perform an action when a specific event has been occured in the cluster to achieve the intended state.